Keep up to date with our coronavirus response.

 If you hold a Tier 4 student visa and wish to study online for the remainder of this academic year, please speak to your course team and ensure you understand and consider the implications of not returning.

-Given the continued uncertainty and the length of time we need to book activities in advance, there will be no University organised off-campus activity for the remainder of the 2020/21 academic year.
+Given the continued uncertainty and the length of time we need to book activities in advance, there will be no University organised placements or study trips for the remainder of the 2020/21 academic year.
 We expect to be able to offer these again from the start of the next academic year.

-Students on accelerated degrees will benefit from the same measures put in place for other students and there will be a clear two week break between the last date of assessment and the start of Study Block 3.
-Student results will be two weeks later than they would have been, and this means that students on accelerated awards will be allowed to continue into Study Block 3 with incomplete results and your student status updated after the assessment boards.
+Students on accelerated degrees will benefit from the same measures put in place for other students and there will be a clear two-week break between the last date of assessment and the start of Study Block 3.
+Student results will be three weeks later than they would have been, and this means that students on accelerated awards will be allowed to continue into Study Block 3 with incomplete results and your student status updated after the assessment boards.

 We know that the pandemic is affecting people's daily lives no matter where they are or how they choose to study.
-As a result, the measures we are putting place for Study Block 2 for students who would normally be based on campus will apply to our online students too.
+As a result, the deadline extensions we have put in place for Study Block 2 for students who would normally be based on campus will apply to our online students too.

 Student support services continue to be available to all students and you can access wellbeing support, whether you are on or off campus by contacting Living Support: